VVain716/VVain716/README.md

 ## Hi there 👋

+- 👀 I'm interested in Computer science because I like using computers and manipulating them.
+- 🌱 I’m currently learning Intermediate programming
+- 👯 I’m looking to collaborate on many projects, and other academic activities
+- 📫 How to reach me: Email me using my school email
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: I used to play chess competitively.

 <!--
 **VVain716/VVain716** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.